1894 Cripple Creek miners' strike: Involvement of the state militia

-After the assault on his deputies, El Paso County Sheriff M. F. Bowers wired the governor and requested the intervention of the state militia (predecessor to the Colorado National Guard).
+After the assault on his deputies, El Paso County (Note: In 1899, after a second WFM strike in Cripple Creek was brutally repressed by the state militia, the far western section of El Paso County was made into its own county.
+Today, Cripple Creek and the surrounding district lie within Teller County, Colorado.)
+Sheriff M. F. Bowers wired the governor and requested the intervention of the state militia (predecessor to the Colorado National Guard).
 Governor Davis H. Waite, a 67-year-old Populist, dispatched 300 troops to the area on March 18 under the command of Adjutant General T. J. Tarsney.
 Tarsney found the area tense but quiet.
 Union president Calderwood assured him that union members would cooperate with his operations, even surrendering for arrest if requested.
 Convinced that Bowers had exaggerated the extent of the chaos in the region, Tarsney recommended the withdrawal of troops; Waite concurred.
 The state militia left Cripple Creek on March 20.

 In response to the recall of the state militia, the mine owners closed the mines.
 Bowers arrested Calderwood, 18 other miners, and the mayor and town marshal of Altman (who had supported the miners).
 They were taken to Colorado Springs and quickly tried on several different charges, but found not guilty.
 Meanwhile, outbursts of violence, such as stone-throwing and fights between union miners and scabs, increased in frequency.
 Stores and warehouses were broken into, and guns and ammunition stolen.

 In early May, the mine owners met with representatives of the WFM in Colorado Springs in an attempt to end the strike.
 The owners offered to return to the eight-hour day, but at a daily wage of only $2.75.
 The union rejected the offer and talks broke down.